Inside Job (2021 TV series): Episodes

-Production and release
+Production

+Development

 In April 2019, Netflix ordered 20 episodes of the series.
 Billed as the first adult animated series produced in-house by Netflix Animation, it was announced in June 2021 that the regular characters in the series would be voiced by Andrew Daly, Bobby Lee, John DiMaggio, Tisha Campbell and Brett Gelman.
 It is the first series produced as part of a deal Takeuchi made in 2018 with Netflix to "develop new series and other projects exclusively for Netflix."
 A sneak peek of the series was shown at the Studio Focus Panel for Netflix at the Annecy International Animation Festival in June 2021.
 The series is the first series created by Shion Takeuchi, part of her deal with Netflix, with Hirsch saying he was inspired by 1990s shows like The X-Files.
 Hirsch and Takeuchi were also inspired by pages of Weekly World News.

 In an interview with Petrana Radulovic of Polygon, Takeuchi said the idea for the show came from her days in college, said there isn't "anything too weird for the show" as long as it develops the characters, saying that there are subject matters which are a "little too adult for all-ages" that people her age deal with, saying it "feels good to be able to talk about" them in the show.
 She said that doing an adult animation is intimidating.

+Release

 The series premiered on Netflix on October 22, 2021.
 Between October 24 to 31 the series was watched for 21,240,000 hours on Netflix globally.
 The second part of the first season was released on November 18, 2022.

+Cancellation

 On June 8, 2022, Netflix renewed the series for a second season.

-On January 8, 2023, Takeuchi stated that Netflix had canceled the second season.
+On January 8, 2023, Takeuchi stated that Netflix had reversed the second season renewal and cancelled the series.
 This was confirmed by a representative from Netflix.